 - TX Module for Brushed Toy Quadcopters – with this external RF module, it allows you to bind other toy micro quads to the Taranis TX

-- Custom shell, color switch cover, stick ends – a major upgrade to the aesthetics and handling to my transmitter
+- Upgrade #1: Custom shell, color switch sleeves, stick ends – some upgrades to the aesthetics and functionality

 - Taranis speaker mod – replaces the original speaker for clearer and louder sound